Ecphora (genus)

 Ecphora is a genus of extinct predatory ocenebrinid murexes indigenous to the North American Eastern Seaboard from Miocene until their extinction during the Pliocene.
 The common name for this genus and a group of related genera is "ecphora"(s).

 Etymology

 The name "Ecphora" is Greek, meaning "bearing out."
 The word was originally used by Vitruvius to signify the projecture of a member or moulding of a column, and here refers to the distinctive "T-shaped" ribs that project from the shell.

 Subdivisions

 As originally proposed by Petuch in 1988, Trisecphora was regarded as a subgenus of Ecphora (sensu stricto), as was the genus Latecphora.
 However, further study (by Petuch) of these two subgenera lead to their promotion to genera proper.
-However, Planecphora Petuch 2004 was originally proposed as a full genus, but was then demoted to subgenus.

 Currently, Ecphora is subdivided into the subgenus Planecphora, and several species complexes.
 Originally, the species of Planecphora consisted of the "Ecphora choptankensis Species Complex" before Petuch elevated the complex to genus status.